steve904/doc-and-blog/content/blog/jeremiah.md

 ![](/images/jer-groc-car.png)
 *Photo by Stephen H Causey*

 ## Get Back to Normal

 It will be so great to get back to this point in life.
 I don't know how long it will take to get there but I think everyone is ready for things to revert to the days of freedom and breathing the clean, fresh air.

+As for now, I have to go shopping in my fast, nice looking car.
+Check out my list.

 ## My List